 How to get to Ephesus, Turkey

-- The easiest to get to Ephesus is to book a tour.
+The easiest way to get to Ephesus is with a tour.

 - Staying at a Cave Hotel in Cappadocia

 How Much is the Entrance Fee for the Ruins of Ancient Ephesus?

 When is the best time to visit Ephesus?